-Loving-kindness writing meditation is an exercise I developed for my upcoming book, “Mindfulness Made Simple.”
+Loving-kindness writing meditation is an exercise I developed for my new book, “Mindfulness Meditation Made Simple.”
 The purpose is to direct our subconscious mind to effortlessly change our behavior.

 It is a variation of the loving-kindness meditation practiced in various Eastern traditions.
 However, instead of reciting or listening to the affirmations, we write them out by hand.
 It takes only 10 minutes a day.
 That’s it.

 The purpose of loving-kindness meditation is to cultivate unconditional love for all people and living beings.
 What the writing meditation does is reprogram our subconscious in a way that seems to be much more effective than simply reading, hearing, or reciting the words.

 - Improving your relationships

 - Boosting your self-confidence

 - Dealing with anger issues

 - Enhancing your overall spiritual growth

 - And even helping you sleep better at night